 Everything You Need to Know About Massachusetts Short Sales as a Buyer and a Seller

-A short sale is negotiated through the mortgage holder of an owners home where by the mortgage holder agrees to take less than what home owner owes on the property.
+A short sale is negotiated through the mortgage holder of an owners home whereby the mortgage holder agrees to take less than what a homeowner owes on the property.

-The home owner benefits in this situation because they get out of a sticky financial mess without going to foreclosure which can seriously damage your credit.
-Generally speaking if your home is foreclosed on you will not be able to get a loan to buy another home for five to six years.
-With a short sale in most cases you will be able to buy another property in two to three years.
-In either event your credit scores are going to take a hit.
+The homeowner benefits in this situation because they get out of a sticky financial mess without going to foreclosure which can severely damage your credit.
+Generally speaking, if your home is foreclosed on you will not be able to get a loan to buy another house for five to six years.
+With a short sale in most cases, you will be able to buy another property in two to three years.
+In either event, your credit scores are going to take a hit.

 You may be thinking why would a mortgage holder want to allow a short sale?
-There are a number of reasons, most notably the cost involved for the lender going through a foreclosure proceeding.
+There are some reasons, most notably the cost involved for the lender going through a foreclosure proceeding.
 The mortgage holder when all is said and done can easily spend $40,000-$50,000 going through a foreclosure.
 This avenue can save the lender money they would otherwise lose.

 With property values continuing to drop in Massachusetts there are many more lenders who will consider the short sale procedure.

 So what are some valid reasons for a short sale that a bank may accept?
-Here are a few: Loss of job, loss of income, divorce, death of spouse, business failure, relocation, military service, large medical bills and others.
+Here are a few: Loss of job, loss of income, divorce, a death of a spouse, business failure, relocation, military service, large medical bills, and others.
 If there are other assets in place that could satisfy the debt the lender may also not comply with a short sale.

-When selling your home or condo and you know you are going to be faced with a short sale make sure you choose to work with a good Massachusetts Realtor who has some working knowledge of short sale procedures!
+When selling your home or condo and you know you are going to be faced with a short sale make sure you choose to work with an exceptional Massachusetts Realtor who has some working knowledge of short sale procedures!
 Short sales are complicated transactions and hiring a Realtor that knows what they are doing is critical.
-Remember as a seller you are not that far away from a potential foreclosure so picking the wrong Realtor would be a very big mistake.
+Remember as a seller you are not that far away from a potential foreclosure so picking the wrong Realtor would be a huge mistake.

 A good Real Estate lawyer in your corner who has worked with short sales would also be an important consideration.
-Due to time constraints I choose not to do any kind of negotiating with the banks and have a short sale attorney do this for me.
+Due to time constraints, I choose not to do any kind of negotiating with the banks and have a short sale attorney do this for me.
 I pride myself on giving my Real Estate clients exceptional service.
 My business would suffer if I did this on my own.
-The time involved with doing what is necessary negotiating a short sale is very time consuming.
+The time involved with doing what is necessary for negotiating a short sale is very time-consuming.

 What you will be asked to provide

-In order to complete a short sale the banks loss mitigation department is going to ask for the following documents:
+To complete a short sale the bank's loss mitigation department is going to ask for the following documents:

 • A completed authorization form allowing communication directly with your lender.